psforever/PSCrypto/README.md

 $ PREFIX=x86_64-w64-mingw32- make -j4
 ```

 This will build a `pscrypto.dll` for 64-bit Windows.
+Platform and architecture quirks are handled by the file `Makefile.inc`.

+You can also specify the `ARCH` variable manually (as `i686` or `x86_64`) in order to enable multilib building, if available.